 Open up or inspect parts of the building that are covered, unexposed or inaccessible.

 The surveyor will not enter sub floor voids and will not remove or disturb insulating material within the roof void.

 Lift carpets, floor coverings, floorboards or fixed subfloor hatches.
 The surveyor will not move furniture or the contents of cupboards or roof spaces.

 (including the electrical, gas, heating, water and drainage systems, kitchen appliances, broadband/internet or security systems, etc.).

-Carry out excavations to expose foundations or open-up wall cavities and expose cavity wall ties.
+Carry out excavations to expose foundations or open-up walls, wall cavities and expose cavity wall ties.

 Examine temporary structures or leisure facilities such as sheds, greenhouses and swimming pools or other garden features.